troccoli/gitlab-deployments-status/README.md

 ### Development

-In development mode, the calls to the GitLab APIs are mocked and therefore you don't need to set the env variables in `.env.local`.
+In development mode, the calls to the GitLab APIs are mocked and therefore you don't need to set the private token in `.env.local`.

 #### Compiles and hot-reloads for development